No case to answer: Application in confession cases

 See MacKenzie (1992) 96 Cr App R 98.

 Application where it is not clear which crime has been committed

 Where it is clear that an accused has committed an offence but it is impossible to say which offence was committed, neither crime can be left to the jury.

-Similarly, where it is possible to say that one defendant definitely committed a crime, but it is not possible to say which defendant and there is no evidence of joint enterprise, both must be acquitted.
+Similarly, where it is possible to say that one defendant definitely committed a crime, but it is not possible to say which defendant, both must be acquitted unless, following the evidence, they could properly both be convicted under the doctrine of joint enterprise.

 Application where part of the evidence is silence

 There may be no conviction based wholly on silence and the judge must withdraw a case from the jury if the only evidence tendered by the prosecution is the defendant's silence in interview.

 Malaysia

 In the Malaysian Syariah Court (a sharia civil court), after the plaintiff has offered their evidence, the defendant may make a submission to the court that there is no case to answer.